Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 ```

 #### Creating The Settings Menu
-After creating the base for the settings menu, I started by creating the background.
-And I immediately ran into a problem, createjs doesn't take svg commands, rather, it has its own way of constructing shapes.
+After creating the base for the settings menu, I started by making the background.
+And I immediately ran into a problem, Createjs doesn't use SVG commands; it has its own way of constructing shapes.

 Createjs allows developers to construct graphics by calling drawing functions via the fluent interface design pattern.
-Notably, you can also [encode a path](https://createjs.com/docs/easeljs/classes/Graphics.html#method_decodePath) to a base64 string, but there is no prebuilt svg path encoder, so I had to go with something else.
+Notably, you can also [encode a path](https://createjs.com/docs/easeljs/classes/Graphics.html#method_decodePath) to a base64 string, but there is no prebuilt SVG path encoder, so I had to go with something else.

-Thankfully, somebody has made an [svg to createjs path](https://github.com/StueyKent/svg-to-createjs-path) self-deployable webapp, which --- if it wasn't obvious from its name --- converts SVG paths to createjs drawing functions.
-It's quite old, the last commit to the repo was 8 years ago, but it still worked!
+Thankfully, somebody created an [SVG path to Createjs path](https://github.com/StueyKent/svg-to-createjs-path) elf-deployable web app that converts SVG paths to Createjs drawing functions.
+The last commit to the repo was 8 years ago, but despite its age, it still worked!
+Probably because the Neopets site uses a Createjs version from 2015 (this is actually a function of the Adobe Animate version they used).

 It only does _paths_, so I'll have to translate the text and regular shapes by hand.

 ##### Checkbox Prefab
-{{< nobottommargin >}}For the checkboxes, I need to make a reuseable checkbox class that has an unset, set, and hovered state.{{< /nobottommargin >}}
+{{< nobottommargin >}}For the checkboxes, I need to create a reusable checkbox class that has multiple states: unset, set, and hovered.{{< /nobottommargin >}}
 ```js
 class imp_checkbox extends MovieBase {
   constructor(Z31, u31, b31) {